anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: He that respects himself is safe from others; he wears a coat of mail that none can pierce.
+Quote: Strength does not come from physical capacity.
+It comes from an indomitable will.

-By: Henry Wadsworth Longfellow
+By: Mahatma Gandhi